suhailvs/djangosaml/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is planning to use in production in SIB bank.

 Contents
 --------